 What should I do about it?

 If this plaque is developing to a more advanced stage, your only way out is a professional scaling or cleaning.
-Even as a general practice, it’s always useful to come down to your dentist in Clareview for a professional cleaning session at least once a year.
+Even as a general practice, it’s always useful to come down to our dentist in North Edmonton for a professional cleaning session at least once a year.

 The Danger of Gingivitis